ryanhugh/searchneu/docs/Classes.md

 # Prerequisites and Corequisites

 The prerequisites and corequisites are parsed from Northeastern's site and converted into an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 This is a complicated process and has undergone a couple iterations.
-The old version of this code is in RequisiteParser.js and the new version is in RequisiteParser2.js.
-They are both kept around for now because they have different edge-cases, but, sometime in the future, the old one will be removed.
-These requisite parsers parse the prerequisite and corequisite sections on both the catalog page and the section page.
+The code behind this is in RequisiteParser.js.
+It parses the prerequisite and corequisite sections on both the catalog page and the section page.
 The input for this process looks like this:

 ------
 ##### Prerequisites: